 Find funny skits, sketches, and more online.
 Many of these resources link to comedy scripts that can be performed by or for seniors.
 Not all sites are specifically for seniors.

 Senior Theatre Resource Center Catalog

 Senior Theatre Resource Center Catalog leads to a page where you can download the ArtsAge Senior Theatre Resource Center Catalog.
 The catalog, in PDF form, contains descriptions of the resources available for purchase.
 Script excerpts are not provided.
 Skits and sketches are listed on p.
 18 of the 32-page catalog.
 Many are available as e-scripts (for download).
 Others are available in hard copy only.

 Lazy Bee offers several ways to search for scripts on its site including number of characters, run-time, age of participants, and more.
 All Lazy Bee scripts can be read in full on the Internet - a big advantage to help you decide before paying.

 Generic Radio Workshop provides links to more than 170 scripts from the Golden Age of Radio, such as Abbott and Costello, Baby Snooks and Daddy, and Burns and Allen.
 Since these are from actual radio shows, they tend to be up to an hour in length, but sections (between commercial breaks) can serve as skits or sketches.

 Want to write your own skits or sketches?
-Let's Get Sketchy: What is a Sketch? provides lots of background and how to information.
+The Comedy Crowd's page on how to write a comedy sketch provides clear steps and advice.
 Learn about the sketch format, how to arrange your script, and much more.

 A Word About Copyright